 Monsters In The Trees, Cold Steel In Her Heart

 How dare he... how dare he turn her into a victim?
-A scared girl who's life he would take, conclude for his own satisfaction.
-The sick bastard is going to kill her anyway, so why make it easy for him.
+A scared girl who's life he would take, conclude for a moment's satisfaction.
+The sick bastard is going to kill her anyway, so why should she make it easy for him.

-The girl stopped screaming, she looked around her and saw her surroundings as if for the first time, she saw the beauty of the forest no more, what she saw, was a place of sanctuary.
+The girl stopped screaming, gradually, she took in her surroundings as if for the first time, she saw the beauty of the forest no more, what she saw, was a place of sanctuary.

-With bare hands, she began to dig, and the damp musty smell of things long dead crept into her nostrils and her lungs, still she dug into years of rotting leaves caked with mud, through old branches immersed in heavy growth of fungi.
-Her hands, sore cold and raw, came into contact with a piece of wood that had been cut by someone with a sharp blade.
+With bare hands, she began to dig, and the damp musty smell of things long dead crept into her nostrils, seeping into her lungs.
+Still, she dug into years of rotting leaves caked with mud, through old branches immersed in a dense growth of fungi.
+Her hands were sore, raw and cold as it came into contact with a piece of wood that had been cut by someone with a sharp blade some time ago.

 She grabbed hold of the sturdy stick, wrenching it from the tangled bundle at the base of the tree; she held it in her right hand, grasping the object within her palm.
-She ran her left hand along the length of the wood; she tested the point of the would be weapon against her thumb, and with a resigned look in the large dark eyes, she held her prize close to her face.
+Running her left hand along the length of the wood; she tested the point of her make-shift weapon against her thumb, and with a resigned look in the large dark eyes, she held her prize close to her face.

 This is my conclusion to Monsters in the Trees, Steel in her Heart Part ll